mkotsovoulou/ods6001a/labs/lab4_2/README.md

-# Python Lab 4.2: Use Dictionaries
+# Python Lab 4.2: Use of Dictionaries

 > The purpose of this practice is to help you apply the concepts discussed up to **now**:
 >